rogisolorzano/next-weather/README.md

 `make run-e2e`: runs the tests in headless mode
 `make open-e2e`: brings up the Cypress UI so you can browse and run tests manually.

 Both of these commands handle spinning up the nextjs app docker pod.
+By default, cypress tests point at this docker container (spun up at http://localhost:3010).
+If you would like tests to instead point to your locally running app, you can edit that baseURL in `cypress.config.js`.

 ## Learn More